kevingerkens/gitfx/README.md

-# Audio Effect Extraction from Realistic Instrument Mixes
+# Classification of Guitar Effects and Extraction of their Parameter Settings from Instrument Mixes Using Convolutional Neural Networks

 This repository contains the source code to the paper [1].
 The paper compares different methods for the classification and parameter estimation of guitar effects in instrument mixes.
 The code has been tested with Windows 10.